Comparing Skein and Quantum Group Representations and Their Application to Asymptotic Faithfulness: Skein TQFTs

 \subsubsection{Generalization of Jones-Wenzl Idempotents}

 The work of Kim developed the theory of Jones-Wenzl idempotents for rank $2$ Lie algebras, and in particular for $A_2$.
 A graphical recursion was found for these projectors \cite{Kim}.
 These are the minimal projectors in the skein algebra of the disk.
 They satisfy the annihilation axiom as well, under both $Y's$ and caps.
-We introduce the notation $(m,n)$ for the fundamental projector indexed by $m$ and $n$.
+We introduce the notation $(m,n)$ for the fundamental projector indexed by $m$ and $n$. \begin{theorem} For $a,b\geq 1$, the fundamental projectors satisfy the recursion given in Figure $5$. \end{theorem}

+Where we note that the crossing is used for convenience and expanding into the standard basis would and using the annihilation property of the projectors would yield the unique maximal cut out from the hexagonal tiling with the appropriate boundary.